Binse-Park/SystraceParser/README.md

 -  Support analysis of systrace to be taken from android devices.
 -  Get insights on what's working on the linux scheduler.
 -  Enables kernel developers to analysis the time delayed points.
+-  Monitor some tracking points, lock contention and processing core number.

 Install